nestordemeure/breviarium/data/english.md

 If you wish to correct someone, deliberate with him about the remedies.
 He will have none more pleasing than those he himself discovers.
 Likewise, let him set his own punishment.
 In inquiring, do not act as an enemy.
 Dissemble when you can without harm to yourself and abstain from insults toward the well-born.
 Give him letters to a certain agent of yours to deliver, letters of recommendation for others.
 Secretly issue instructions containing his punishment.

-If you wish to lead someone back to the right path, put him in charge of correcting in others the very vice to which he himself is prone, e.g. a drunkard should exact punishment from drunkards.
+If you wish to lead someone back to the right path, put him in charge of correcting in others the very vice to which he himself is prone, e.g., a drunkard should exact punishment from drunkards.

 If someone humbles himself sufficiently and publicly, spare him, lest by despair you drive him to worse.
 Nor compel him to that which the guilty party will most refuse.
 Be content with a moderate vengeance.
 After a moderate punishment has been decreed, one should wait to see if perhaps a new life may arise.